François Flückiger | CERN

-Director of the CERN School of Computing from 2003 to 2013, he has been in charge of external networking for two decades and held positions in infrastructure and application networking.
+Director of the CERN School of Computing from 2003 to 2013, he was in charge of CERN external networking for two decades and held positions in infrastructure and application networking.

-He is a keynote speaker, a member of the Internet Society Advisory Council and the author of the reference textbook "Understanding Networked Multimedia" as well as more than 80 articles.
+He is a lecturer at the University of Geneva, a member of the Internet Society Advisory Council (ISOC) and the W3C Advisory Committee, and the author of the reference textbook "Understanding Networked Multimedia" as well as more than 80 articles.
 He has 40 years of experience in networking and information technologies.

 François Flückiger graduated from the Ecole Supérieure d'Electricité in 1973 and holds an MBA from the Enterprise Administration Institute in Paris in 1977.

 Bob Jacobsen | University of California, Berkeley, USA

 Bob Jacobsen is an experimental high-energy physicist, currently working on using machine learning techniques to search for dark matter with the LUX and LZ liquid xenon detectors.
 He is the Freedman Professor of Physics at the University of California Berkeley, where he also serves as a Dean of the College of Letters and Science.

 He has previously been a member of the BaBar (PEP-2), ALEPH (LEP) and MarkII (SLC) collaborations.
 His original academic training was in computer engineering, and he worked in the computing industry before becoming a physicist.

 Thomas Keck obtained his PhD in physics from the Karlsruhe Institute for Technology in Germany.